Management’s Discussion & Analysis

 An Unsustainable Fiscal Path

 An important purpose of the Financial Report is to help citizens understand current fiscal policy and the importance and magnitude of policy reforms necessary to make it sustainable.
-This Financial Report includes the SLTFP and a related Note Disclosure (Note 23).
-The Statements display the present value of 75-year projections of the federal government’s receipts and non-interest spending19 for fiscal year 2018 and fiscal year 2017.
+This Financial Report includes the SLTFP and a related Note Disclosure (Note 26).
+The Statements display the PV of 75-year projections of the federal government’s receipts and non-interest spending16 for FY 2021 and FY 2020.

-A sustainable fiscal policy is one where the debt-to-GDP ratio is stable or declining over the long term.
-The projections in this Financial Report indicate that current policy is not sustainable.
-As discussed below, if current policy is left unchanged, the debt-to-GDP ratio is projected to rise from its current level of 78 percent in 2018 to 84 percent by 2022, to over 100 percent by 2030, and to 530 percent in 2093 and to even higher levels, thereafter.
-Preventing the debt-to-GDP ratio from rising over the next 75 years is estimated to require some combination of spending reductions and revenue increases that amount to 4.1 percent of GDP over the period.
+A sustainable fiscal policy is defined as one where the debt-to-GDP ratio is stable or declining over the long term.
+The projections based on the assumptions in this Financial Report indicate that current policy is not sustainable.
+This report presents data, including debt, as a percent of GDP to help readers assess whether current fiscal policy is sustainable.
+The debt-to-GDP ratio was approximately 100 percent at the end of FY 2021, similar to (but slightly below) the ratio at the end of FY 2020.
+The long-term fiscal projections in this report are based on the same economic and demographic assumptions that underlie the 2021 Social Security and Medicare Trustees’ Reports.
+The data and projections presented in the 2021 Trustees’ Reports include the Trustees’ best estimates of the effects of the COVID-19 pandemic and the 2020 recession, which were not reflected in last year’s reports.
+As discussed below, if current policy is left unchanged and based on this report’s assumptions, the debt-to-GDP ratio is projected to exceed 200 percent by 2041 and reach 701 percent in 2096.
+Preventing the debt-to-GDP ratio from rising over the next 75 years is estimated to require some combination of spending reductions and revenue increases that amount to 6.2 percent of GDP over the period.
 While this estimate of the “75-year fiscal gap” is highly uncertain, it is nevertheless nearly certain that current fiscal policies cannot be sustained indefinitely.

 The estimates of the cost of policy delay assume policy does not affect GDP or other economic variables.
 Delaying fiscal adjustments for too long raises the risk that growing federal debt would increase interest rates, which would, in turn, reduce investment and ultimately economic growth.

-The projections discussed here assume current policy20 remains unchanged, and hence, are neither forecasts nor predictions.
-Nevertheless, policy changes must be enacted so that actual financial outcomes will be different than those projected.
+The projections discussed here assume current policy17 remains unchanged, and hence, are neither forecasts nor predictions.
+Nevertheless, the projections demonstrate that policy changes must be enacted to move towards fiscal sustainability.

 The Primary Deficit, Interest, and Debt

 Primary deficit trends are heavily influenced by tax receipts.
-Receipts as a share of GDP were markedly depressed in 2009 through 2012 because of the recession and tax reductions enacted as part of the American Recovery and Reinvestment Act of 2009 (ARRA) and the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010.
-The share subsequently increased to 18 percent of GDP by 2015, then decreased to 16.5 percent in 2018, following enactment of the Tax Cuts and Jobs Act of 2018 (TCJA), below its 30-year average of 17.3 percent.
+Receipts as a share of GDP were markedly depressed in 2009 through 2012 because of the recession and the effects of the government’s response thereto.
+The share subsequently increased to 18.0 percent of GDP by 2015, before falling below the 30-year average of 17.1 percent in 2018, after enactment of the TCJA.

-Receipts are projected to grow slightly more rapidly than GDP over the projection period as increases in real incomes cause more taxpayers and a larger share of income to fall into the higher individual income tax brackets.
+Receipts were 18.1 percent of GDP in 2021.
+After 2025, receipts grow slightly more rapidly than GDP over the projection period as increases in real incomes cause more taxpayers and a larger share of income to fall into the higher individual income tax brackets.

 One of the most important assumptions underlying the projections is the future growth of health care costs.
-As discussed in Note 22, these future growth rates – both for health care costs in the economy generally and for Federal health care programs such as Medicare, Medicaid, and Affordable Care Act (ACA) exchange subsidies – are highly uncertain.
-In particular, enactment of the ACA in 2010 and the Medicare Access and CHIP Reauthorization Act (MACRA) in 2015 established cost controls for Medicare hospital and physician payments whose long-term effectiveness is still to be demonstrated.
-The Medicare spending projections in the long-term fiscal projections are based on the projections in the 2018 Medicare trustees’ report, which assume the ACA and MACRA cost control measures will be effective in producing a substantial slowdown in Medicare cost growth.
-As discussed in Note 22, the Medicare projections are subject to much uncertainty about the ultimate effects of these provisions to reduce health care cost growth.
+As discussed in Note 25, these future growth rates – both for health care costs in the economy generally and for federal health care programs such as Medicare, Medicaid, and PPACA exchange subsidies – are highly uncertain.
+In particular, enactment of the PPACA in 2010 and the MACRA in 2015 established cost controls for Medicare hospital and physician payments whose long-term effectiveness of which is not yet clear.
+The Medicare spending projections in the long-term fiscal projections are based on the projections in the 2021 Medicare Trustees’ Report, which assume the PPACA and MACRA cost control measures will be effective in producing a substantial slowdown in Medicare cost growth.
+As discussed in Note 25, the Medicare projections are subject to much uncertainty about the ultimate effects of these provisions to reduce health care cost growth.
 For the long-term fiscal projections, that uncertainty also affects the projections for Medicaid and exchange subsidies, because the cost per beneficiary in these programs is assumed to grow at the same reduced rate as Medicare cost growth per beneficiary.
+The projections in the Medicaid Actuarial Report, which end in 2027, are adjusted to accord with the actual Medicaid spending in FY 2021.
+Actual Medicaid spending includes temporary spending increases due to changes in enrollment and other temporary measures related to the pandemic.
+The amounts related to these temporary spending increases cannot be identified, which adds uncertainty to the projections.
+After 2027, the projections assume no further change in State Medicaid coverage under the PPACA, and the numbers of aged beneficiaries (65-plus years) and non-aged beneficiaries (less than 65 years) are expected to grow at the same rates as the aged and non-aged populations, respectively.
+The most recent Social Security and Medicare Trustees’ Reports were released in August 2021.
+See Note 26—Long-Term Fiscal Projections for additional information.

-These debt-to-GDP projections are higher than the corresponding projections in both the fiscal year 2017 and fiscal year 2016 Financial Reports.
-For example, the last year of the 75-year projection period used in the fiscal year 2016 Financial Report is 2091.
-In the fiscal year 2018 Financial Report, the debt-to-GDP ratio for 2091 is projected to be 513 percent, which compares with 293 and 252 percent projected for that same year in the fiscal year 2017 Financial Report and the fiscal year 2016 Financial Report, respectively.
-22
+These debt-to-GDP projections are higher than the corresponding projections in both the 2020 and 2019 Financial Reports.
+For example, the last year of the 75-year projection period used in the FY 2019 Financial Report is 2094.
+In the FY 2021 Financial Report, the debt-to-GDP ratio for 2094 is projected to be 682 percent, which compares with 614 and 474 percent projected for that same year in the FY 2020 Financial Report and the FY 2019 Financial Report, respectively.20

 The Fiscal Gap and the Cost of Delaying Policy Reform

 The 75-year fiscal gap is one measure of the degree to which current policy is unsustainable.
-It is the amount by which primary surpluses over the next 75 years must, on average, rise above current-policy levels in order for the debt-to-GDP ratio in 2093 to remain at its level in 2018 (78 percent).
-The projections show that projected primary deficits average 3.2 percent of GDP over the next 75 years under current policy.
-If policies were adopted to eliminate the fiscal gap, the average primary surplus over the next 75 years would be 0.8 percent of GDP, 4.1 percentage points higher than the projected present value of receipts less non-interest spending shown in the basic financial statement.
-Hence, the 75-year fiscal gap is estimated to equal 4.1 percent of GDP.
-This gap represents 21.9 percent of 75-year present value receipts and 18.6 percent of 75-year present value non-interest spending.
-The fiscal gap was estimated at 2.0 percent in the 2017 Financial Report, 2.1 percentage points lower than estimated in this Report.
+It is the amount by which primary surpluses over the next 75 years must, on average, rise above current-policy levels in order for the debt-to-GDP ratio in 2096 to remain at its level in 2021.
+The projections show that projected primary deficits average 5.7 percent of GDP over the next 75 years under current policy.
+If policies were adopted to eliminate the fiscal gap, the average primary surplus over the next 75 years would be 0.6 percent of GDP, 6.2 percentage points higher than the projected PV of receipts less non-interest spending shown in the basic financial statements.
+Hence, the 75-year fiscal gap is estimated to equal 6.2 percent of GDP.
+This amount is, in turn, equivalent to 32.4 percent of 75-year PV receipts and 25.0 percent of 75-year PV non-interest spending.
+The fiscal gap was estimated at 5.4 percent in the FY 2020 Financial Report.

 In these projections, closing the fiscal gap requires running substantially positive primary surpluses, rather than simply eliminating the primary deficit.
 The primary reason is that the projections assume future interest rates will exceed the growth rate of GDP.
 Achieving primary balance (that is, running a primary surplus of zero) implies that the debt grows each year by the amount of interest spending, which under these assumptions would result in debt growing faster than GDP.